OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 wasm already activated!
 ```

-Make sure to save the contract address for future interactions!
+Make sure to save the contract's deployment address for future interactions!

 More options are available for sending and outputting your transaction data.
 See `cargo stylus deploy --help` for more details.